Las Vegas Raiders

 Las Vegas Raiders Overview

-The Las Vegas Raiders are a professional American football team competing in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
-Founded on January 30, 1960, the team originally played in Oakland, California, before relocating to Los Angeles and eventually to Las Vegas in 2020.
-The Raiders are known for their iconic silver and black colors, passionate fan base known as Raider Nation, and a rich history highlighted by three Super Bowl championships and four AFC titles.
-They play their home games at Allegiant Stadium in Paradise, Nevada, and are owned by Mark Davis with Sandra Douglass Morgan serving as president.
+The Las Vegas Raiders are a professional American football team based in the Las Vegas metropolitan area.
+They compete in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
+Founded on January 30, 1960, and originally known as the Oakland Raiders, the franchise has also played in Los Angeles before relocating to Las Vegas in 2020.
+The team is owned by Mark Davis and plays home games at Allegiant Stadium in Paradise, Nevada, while operating from the Intermountain Health Performance Center in Henderson, Nevada.

 Founding and Organizational Origins